|Advanced Audio Recording|

 Generation of generic MIDI Data with a DSP

-sound patterns from music rhythms described by mathematical
+patterns from music rhythms described by mathematical equations.
+The

-equations.
-The idea behind this is to easily define music for long
+idea behind this is to easily define music for long term applications

 The process starts with random selection of predefined sound and rhythm patterns know from trance and dance music in the first place which cover beginnings, middle phrases, soli and endings.
 For any track in the setup a different point of start is chosen.
 Modifiers are applied in order to put dynamics and emphasis to the tracks to support the musical meaning.
 Patters are selected with a randomly progressing counter defining the number of tone, part and time index.

 For instance Amplitude (n,t) = 1 + k * sin (

 (w + n/U) * t * (1+ n/W)) defines a continuously changing amplitude

 for all of the pattern tracks being dependent on the parameters W and

 PatternOn (p,n,t-1) + PatternOn (p,n+1,t-1) + PatternOn (p,n-1,t-1)

 defines if a pattern is set to "on" = playing or not according

 to a random number, taking into account the former states of the adjacent